 When the pandemic hit, emerging risks were put on the back burner.
 Now, as the economy opens up, emerging risks are demanding attention.
 This session will look at the top emerging risks that have been captured by AIRMIC’s report, Top Risks and Mega Trends.

-• What are the new risks that brokers should be aware of?
+• Summarize what are the new risks that brokers should be aware of

-• What business opportunities do these new risks offer?
+• Identify business opportunities that these new risks offer

-• Which of these risks will have the most impact on the economy?
+• Explain which of these risks will have the most impact on the economy

-• What mitigation advice should brokers provide to their clients?
+• Provide mitigation advice that brokers should provide to their clients

 |Alexander Frost, market development manager, AIRMIC|